Root health basics: growth phases

 The duration of the telogen phase typically lasts for around 2 to 4 months.
 It's important to note that individual hair follicles enter the telogen phase at different times, which is why a mix of growing and shedding hairs is normal at any given time.

 It's perfectly normal for your hair cycles to fluctuate based on external factors.
-Things like stress and an abrupt change in your diet can cause enough of a shock for this to happen.
+Things like normal stress and an abrupt change in your diet can cause enough of a shock for this to happen.
 The key takeaway is that disruptions in your hair cycle are manageable.

 Several factors can impact the duration of each phase of the hair cycling process.
 Your genetics determine the general length of the growth phase, while age influences the overall duration of hair growth cycles, with shorter growth cycles as you age.
 Hormonal imbalances and nutrition play a crucial role, as a balanced diet supports healthy hair follicles.
+Understanding and addressing these factors are important for promoting optimal hair growth.

-Knowing the three stages of hair growth gives you a deeper understanding of how your hair functions and how incredibly vital the anagen phase is.
+Knowing the three stages of hair growth gives you a deeper understanding of how your hair functions and how incredibly vital the anagen growth phase is.

 If you’re looking to give your hair the jumpstart it deserves, it's important to keep all this in mind.
 The good news is your hair will continue to grow—it just takes time and the right products.